 Known for its rich artistic and intellectual heritage, Vienna is never short of activities and events for travelers.
 The city has countless concert halls and museums that hold the works of renowned residents such as Mozart and Egon Schiele, making it worth a visit regardless of the time of year.
 Summer (June to August) is the most popular season, as thousands make their way to Vienna to indulge in sightseeing as they soak in some sun.
 This season is graced by popular summer events, including the Danube Island Festival, the Vienna Festival, and the colorful Rainbow Parade.
 Travelers on a budget will find chilly Springtime (April to May) in Vienna an ideal season to visit.
 This shoulder season offers hustle-free access to the Sound Frame Festival and attractions such as the gothic St. Stephan's Cathedral.
 Despite the low temperatures, Fall (September to October) in Vienna is exciting as the city holds the Vienna Fashion Week and the Vienna Film Festival during this time.
 The cold winter (November to March) season draws thousands of local and international travelers to Vienna to enjoy breathtaking views at the Vienna Christmas Market, Vienna Ball Season and the New Year's Day Concert as the snow-blanketed city shines with millions of beautiful Christmas lights.

-Travel between Berlin, Germany and Vienna, Austria by bus is: Partially open.
+Travel between Berlin, Germany and Vienna, Austria by bus is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/15/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus between Berlin and Vienna before traveling.
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your bus from Berlin to Vienna as this information can change.

-The current restriction level for your return trip by bus from Vienna to Berlin is: Partially open
+The current restriction level for your return trip by bus from Vienna to Berlin is: Unrestricted

-Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Austria
+Reentry to Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Austria

 What are the requirements?